HTTP-RPC/Kilo/README.md

     }

 ## JavaScript Client
 The JavaScript HTTP-RPC client enables browser-based applications to consume HTTP-RPC services.
-It is delivered as JavaScript file that defines a single `WebServiceProxy` class, which is discussed in more detail below.
+It is delivered as a JavaScript source file that contains a single `WebServiceProxy` class, discussed in more detail below.

 The source code for the JavaScript client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).